 Discover the Green Capital of Europe

 The charming old town of Ljubljana is very easy to get around on foot.
 The old town is almost car-free, so you’ll find only electric golf buggy known as kavalir.
 The city is surrounded with nature.
 There are mountains and trees behind and the city is set along the Ljubljanica river.
 The river gives the centre a completely different vibe.
 Many cafes and restaurant are located by the river and I could spend all day in this part of the city.
 And there is a lot of small local shops in the Old town, which gives a charm to the city.
 Go visit one of them during your Ljubljana travel.

 Where to stay in Ljubljana and for how long?

 Ljubljana is actually quite small city and you can visit the highlights in one day.
 But you shouldn’t spend just a few hours in Ljubljana.
 With a one night stay you can get a nice impression of the town.
 Of course, two or three nights is better as you can enjoy the city vibe a little longer.

 Where to stay?

 The best time to travel to Ljubljana?
-You can visit Ljubljana all year.
-If you really want to enjoy the charming city centre, you should visit in the spring or summer, when you can really enjoy in one of the cafes by the Ljubljanica river.
-In peak summer season there is a lot of tourists and it can get really hot.
-I would say that May is the best time to visit.
+You can visit Ljubljana all year round.
+If you want to enjoy the charming city centre, you should visit in the spring or summer, when you can enjoy in one of the cafes by the Ljubljanica river.
+In the peak summer season there is a lot of tourists and it can get really hot.
+My favorite months are May, June, September and winter months.

 What to do in Ljubljana?